-A generally decreasing trend of industrial accident rate / number was recorded in the last 11 years whilst there was an improving performance in all categories or sectors in this aspect, improvement in fatal accident rate was not obvious.
-There was a general trend of improvement in terms of summonses under the Factory and Industry Undertaking Ordinance and Occupational Safety & Health Ordinance.
+A generally decreasing trend of industrial accident rate / number was recorded in the last 12 years.
+Whilst there was an improving performance in most categories or sectors in this aspect, improvement in fatal accident rate was not obvious.
+There was a general trend of improvement in terms of summonses under the Factory and Industry Undertaking Ordinance and Occupational Safety & Health Ordinance before 2011, but in 2012, the numbers rebounded in all sectors.
 In general, the public sector demonstrated a better performance than the private sector in this area.